JesseEmond/blitz-2021-chal/README.md

 Go in [`Makefile`](./python/cpp/Makefile), uncomment the line to generate the [PGO](https://en.wikipedia.org/wiki/Profile-guided_optimization) profile (`-fprofile-generate`).
+Recompile with `make scrub && make`.
 Run the server with the benchmark tool for a full challenge set.

 Recompile using `make clean && make`, but now using the profile generated (`-fprofile-use`).